 To ensure you get an accurate and reliable inspection, you need to work with a true competent professional who uses digital inspections or a property management software.
 With these tips, you’ll know how to choose the right building inspector and which one to stay away from.

 CHOOSE A QUALIFIED BUILDING INSPECTOR

-Ensure that the inspector is trained in home inspection at a recognized institution and that he is also a member of an association of building inspectors of your province or state who uses one of these softwares above.
+Ensure that the inspector is trained in home inspection at a recognized institution and that he is also a member of an association of building inspectors of your province or state who uses one of these software above.
 Choosing a property inspector who holds these requirements means ensuring that he will be prepared for any eventuality and that he knows the standards of practice.
-If, on the other hand, the professional has an interesting experience in building inspection of all kinds, you will also be more reassured about the value of his work.
+If, on the other hand, the professional has an interesting experience in building inspection reports of all kinds, you will also be more reassured about the value of his work.
 Most importantly of all, a digital inspection just as traditional home or construction audits requires in-depth knowledge of your regions building codes and types of buildings and materials.
 Whether it is a new multi-unit property or a historical or ancestral construction, the home building inspector must master both theory and practice.

 Before you choose your property inspector, find out about these professional credentials, continuing education and experience.